ajeless/docs/test_and_qa/verification_and_validation.md

-# Test Engineering and QA

-## Verification vs. Validation in Software Testing

-**Verification**

-Verification answers the question: "Are we building the product right?"

-- **Purpose**: Verification focuses on ensuring that the software is built correctly and that it adheres to its specified requirements and design.
-- **Activities**: It involves reviewing and inspecting work products, conducting static analysis, and performing various testing activities to confirm that the software aligns with its intended design and requirements.
-- **Scope**: Verification is an internal process and typically occurs during the development phase, involving developers and testers.
-- **Examples**:
-  - **Code Reviews**: Developers review each other's code to identify coding standards violations, logical errors, and design flaws.
-  - **Static Code Analysis**: Tools like linters and static analyzers examine the source code for potential issues without executing it.
-  - **Unit Testing**: Developers write and run unit tests to ensure that individual components or units of code function correctly.

-**Validation**

-Validation answers the question: "Are we building the right product"?

-- **Purpose**: Validation focuses on ensuring that the software meets the needs and expectations of the end-users and stakeholders.
-It answers the question, "Are we building the right product?"
-- **Activities**: Validation involves dynamic testing, user acceptance testing (UAT), and other activities that assess the software's functionality, usability, and overall fitness for its intended purpose.
-- **Scope**: Validation is an external process and typically occurs after the development phase when the software is ready to be delivered to users or customers.
-- **Examples**:
-  - **User Acceptance Testing (UAT)**: End users or representatives from the user community test the software to confirm that it meets their requirements and works as expected.
-  - **Functional Testing**: Testers verify that the software functions according to the specified requirements, including various use cases and scenarios.
-  - **Usability Testing**: Testers or users assess the software's user interface, ease of use, and overall user experience.

-**Key Differences**

-1. **Focus**:
-   - **Verification** focuses on confirming that the software is built correctly according to its specifications and design.
-   - **Validation** focuses on confirming that the software meets the needs and expectations of its users and stakeholders.

-2. **Activities**:
-   - **Verification** involves activities like code reviews, static analysis, and unit testing.
-   - **Validation** involves dynamic testing, UAT, and usability testing, among others.

-3. **Timing**:
-   - **Verification** typically occurs during the development phase, involving internal stakeholders.
-   - **Validation** occurs after development when the software is ready for user testing, involving external stakeholders.

-4. **Scope**:
-   - **Verification** assesses the software's internal attributes and adherence to requirements.
-   - **Validation** assesses the software's external attributes, usability, and fitness for its intended purpose.

-## Validation and Verification Examples

-### Validation (Are we building the right product?):

-- **User Acceptance Testing (UAT):** Users test the system to ensure it meets their needs and requirements.
-- **Beta Testing:** The software is released to a subset of users to gather feedback before a full release.
-- **Prototype Testing:** Users interact with a prototype of the system to validate its design and functionality.
-- **Focus Groups:** A group of users provides feedback on system requirements and design.
-- **Requirement Reviews:** Stakeholders review the requirements to ensure they align with business needs.
-- **Exploratory Testing:** Testers interact with the system without predefined test cases to discover issues.
-- **Usability Testing:** Users test the system's user interface to ensure it's intuitive and user-friendly.

-### Verification (Are we building the product right?):

-- **Unit Testing:** Individual units or components of the software are tested in isolation.
-- **Integration Testing:** Multiple units or components are combined and tested as a group.
-- **System Testing:** The complete system is tested as a whole to ensure it meets the specified requirements.
-- **Code Reviews:** Developers review each other's code for quality, consistency, and adherence to coding standards.
-- **Static Code Analysis:** Tools are used to analyze the source code for potential issues without executing the program.
-- **Functional Testing:** The software's functions are tested by feeding them input and examining the output.
-- **Regression Testing:** The system is tested to ensure that recent changes haven't negatively impacted existing functionality.
-- **Performance Testing:** The system's performance characteristics (like speed, responsiveness, and stability) are evaluated under various conditions.
-- **Boundary Testing:** Inputs at the edge of acceptable limits are tested to ensure the system handles them correctly.

-In summary, verification ensures that the software is built correctly, while validation ensures that it meets user needs and expectations.
+# Software Quality: Verification, Validation, and QA

+## Understanding Verification

+**Verification**: Ensuring the software is built according to design.

+- **Definition**: Verification checks if the software aligns with its design and requirements.
+- **Question Answered**: "Are we building the product right?"
+- **Key Activities**:
+  - **Code Reviews**: Checking for code quality, consistency, and potential flaws.
+  - **Static Code Analysis**: Using tools to detect issues in the code without running it.
+  - **Unit Testing**: Testing individual components to ensure they function as intended.

+## Grasping Validation

+**Validation**: Confirming the software meets user needs.

+- **Definition**: Validation evaluates if the software satisfies user expectations and real-world requirements.
+- **Question Answered**: "Are we building the right product?"
+- **Key Activities**:
+  - **User Acceptance Testing (UAT)**: Users test the software to validate it meets their needs.
+  - **Functional Testing**: Ensuring the software operates according to its requirements.
+  - **Usability Testing**: Evaluating the user-friendliness and interface of the software.

+## The Role of Quality Assurance (QA)

+**QA**: A holistic approach to ensure software quality throughout its lifecycle.

+- **Definition**: QA is a systematic process that oversees the quality of software from inception to delivery.
+It's not just about finding defects but preventing them.
+- **Scope**: QA encompasses all stages of development, from defining requirements to managing releases.
+- **Importance of Testing**:
+  - Testing is a cornerstone of both verification and validation.
+  - It identifies discrepancies between expected and actual results, allowing for timely corrections.

+## In Summary

+- **Verification** ensures the software is built to design.
+- **Validation** confirms it meets user expectations.
+- **QA** oversees the entire development process, ensuring consistent quality.
+- **Testing** is pivotal, supporting both verification and validation by pinpointing and rectifying defects.

+By embracing these principles, we can deliver software that is both technically sound and user-centric.